Hearthstone Rulebook

 1.4 Stoppage of Play

-If a player intentionally disconnects without notifying a coach or League Official or pausing, a League Official is not required to enforce a stoppage.
 During any pause or stoppage, players may not leave the match area unless authorized by their coach.
-Coaches should communicate any disconnections or pauses inside PlayVS’s Match Lobby chat.
+Coaches should communicate any disconnections or pauses inside PlayVS’ Match Lobby chat.

-Games will be played in Conquest Format, in which each team brings three (3) different classes.
 A team can only bring one deck for each class.
-Each player will be the “pilot” of one of the three decks the team brings and compete in a match consisting of a best of 5 game series.
-The pilot will be in charge of deciding the moves in the game while the other two teammates watch and help with strategy.
-Teammates will be able to take notes and help the pilot with their decisions during each game.
+Each player will be the pilot of one of the three decks the team prepares for the match.
+Each pilot will be in charge of deciding the moves in the game while the other two teammates watch and help with strategy.
+Teammates can take notes and help the pilot with their decisions during each game.
 Each time a team wins with a certain class, they will no longer be able to use that class for the remainder of the match.
+For more information, see 1.6.1 Conquest Match Flow

-Game Format Example: Team A brings a lineup of one Mage, Priest, and Warlock deck while Team B brings a lineup of one Rogue, Shaman, and Warrior deck.
+Conquest Flow Example: Team A brings a lineup of one Mage, Priest, and Warlock deck, while Team B brings a lineup of one Rogue, Shaman, and Warrior deck.

 • Game 1: Team A’s Mage deck defeats Team B’s Shaman deck.
 Team A may no longer use their Mage deck for the rest of the Match.

-• Game 2: Team A brings out Warlock and Team B stays with Shaman.
-Team B beats Team A, which means Team B cannot use Shaman anymore.
+• Game 2: Team A brings out Warlock, and Team B stays with Shaman.
+Team B beats Team A, meaning Team B can no longer use the Shaman deck.

 • Game 3: Team A chooses Priest and Team B chooses Rogue.
 Team B defeats Team A, which means they can only use their Warrior for the rest of the match.

-• Game 4: Team A goes back to the Warlock and Team B has to play on their Warrior deck.
-Team A wins and both teams are now left with their last deck to play.
+• Game 4: Team A goes back to the Warlock, and Team B must play on their Warrior deck.
+Team A wins, and both teams are now left with their last deck to play.

 • Game 5: Team A’s Priest deck beats Team B’s Warrior deck.
 Therefore, Team A wins the match!